Building BM25 Keyword Search In Postgres

 • verse_stats: This table stores the pre-calculated term frequencies for each document.
 It holds the document's ID, its total length, and a JSONB object mapping each term to its count.

 I also created a materialized view, global_stats, to keep track of the total number of documents and the average document length across the entire corpus, which is needed for the BM25 calculation.
-It's important to note that this materialized view needs to be refreshed whenever documents are added or updated to ensure accurate statistics.
-The migration includes the helper function update_modified_verses that handle this refresh automatically.

-3. The BM25 Scoring Functions
+The BM25 Scoring Function

 CREATE OR REPLACE FUNCTION calculate_idf(term_doc_count INTEGER, total_docs INTEGER)